-Fetal dopplers are used by medical professionals every day to detect heartbeats of babies in the womb.
+Fetal dopplers are used by medical professionals every day to detect babies’ heartbeats in the womb.
 They are completely safe and do not require a prescription.
 The waves emitted by a fetal doppler are about 40 times lower than those emitted from an ultrasound machine.
-Every Babyheart fetal Doppler we sell is registered to the Australian Register of Therapeutic Goods (ARTG) with registration number 277143 to ensure safety and quality.Why choose BabyHeart Fetal Doppler’s?
+Every BabyHeart fetal doppler we sell is FDA Approved with registration number: 3008973759 and registered to the Australian Register of Therapeutic Goods (ARTG) with registration number 277143 to ensure safety and quality.Why choose a BabyHeart Fetal Doppler?

-When choosing a fetal Doppler, it is important to choose a company that offers quality products and a high level of customer service and support.
-Also, be sure to look for ARTG registered fetal Dopplers to ensure you are getting a safe, high quality device that you can feel good about using on your baby.What BabyHeart Fetal Doppler is right for me?
+When choosing a fetal doppler, it is important to choose a company that offers quality products and a high level of customer service and support.
+Also, be sure to look for FDA approved and ARTG registered fetal dopplers to ensure you are getting a safe, high-quality device that you can feel good about using.
+Every BabyHeart fetal doppler we sell is FDA approved with registration number: 3008973759.
+They are also registered to the Australian Register of Therapeutic Goods (ARTG) with registration number 277143 to ensure safety and quality.Which BabyHeart Fetal Doppler is right for me?

 - Apply the ultrasound gel to your lower belly, ensuring that you use a liberal amount.

-- Apply the gel to the fetal Doppler probe as well and turn the device on.
+- Apply the gel to the fetal doppler probe as well, then turn the device on.

 - A higher heart rate means that you have found your baby.
 This is usually around 120 BPM or higher.

-- Once you are completed with the procedure, turn off the device and thoroughly clean the probe.
+- Once you have finished using your device, be sure to turn it off and thoroughly clean the probe.

-Typically, fetal Doppler measurements are reliable but there are some factors that could cause the measurement to read improperly including:
+Typically, fetal doppler measurements are reliable, but there are some factors that could cause incorrect or inconsistent readings including: